hasura/graphql-engine/docs/graphql/manual/event-triggers/payload.rst

      - Description
    * - session-variables
      - Object_ or NULL
-     - Key-value pairs of session variables (i.e. "x-hasura-\*" variables) and their values.
-NULL if no session variables found.
+     - Key-value pairs of session variables (i.e. "x-hasura-\*" variables) and their values (NULL if no session variables found)
    * - op-name
      - OpName_
      - Name of the operation.
 Can only be "INSERT", "UPDATE", "DELETE", "MANUAL"